Athletics at the 2012 Summer Olympics – Men's marathon: Background

 This was the 27th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning runners from the 2008 marathon included sixth-place finisher Viktor Röthlin of Switzerland, eighth-place finisher Yared Asmerom of Eritrea, and tenth-place finisher Ryan Hall of the United States.
 The 2004 silver medalist Meb Keflezighi of the United States, who had not competed in Beijing, also returned.
 Abel Kirui of Kenya had won the past two world championships in 2009 and 2011.
 His countryman Patrick Makau Musyoki had set the world record in 2011, but could not finish the 2012 London Marathon due to injury and was not selected for the Kenyan team.
 Wilson Kipsang and Emmanuel Mutai joined Kirui on the Kenyan team instead; Kipsang was the favorite in the hundred-plus runner field.

 Iceland made its first appearance in Olympic men's marathons.
 South Sudan had one runner appear as an Independent Olympic Athlete.
-The United States made its 26th appearance, most of any nation, having missed only the boycotted 1980 Games.
+The United States made its 26th appearance, most of any nation, having missed only the boycotted 1980 Games in Moscow.